uier/regex-tutorial/slides.md

 <!--
 Vocabulary

-pesudo code
+- pesudo code
-: a program code unrelated to the hardware of a particular computer and requiring conversion to the code used by the computer before the program can be used.
+  : a program code unrelated to the hardware of a particular computer
+    and requiring conversion to the code used by the computer before the program can be used.
+  example:
+    The python code has 87% similarity of the pesudo code.
 -->

 ---